 ‘A new breed of ghost hunter’

-Ghosts of Darkness – aka House of Ghosts – is a 2017 British supernatural horror feature film written and directed by David Ryan Keith.
+Ghosts of Darkness aka House of Ghosts is a 2017 British supernatural horror feature film written and directed by David Ryan Keith (The Dark Within; Ghosts of Darkness; The Redwood Massacre; Attack of the Herbals).
 The movie stars Michael Koltes, Paul Flannery and Steve Weston.

 Two paranormal investigators are unexpectedly thrown together in the hope of solving a hundred-year mystery.